MaisieDeGraaf/housing-project-3/README.md

 2. We will be looking at the different building types (townhouses, condos & houses), prices and properties for each listing per city.
 3. Using the data created, we will display the notable tendencies on maps and charts with a focus on neighborhoods.

+# Methodology
-+ Data & Delivery
+1. Data & Delivery
+	a.
 We will scrape websites to obtain listings for each city and store them in a MongoDB database.
-The Data will then be cleanse using a dataframe and displayed in our API endpoint using Flask.
+	b.
+We will then cleanse the data using a dataframe and displayed in our API endpoint using Flask.
-+ Back End & Visualization
+2. Back End & Visualization
-Using JS, we will create various maps using Plotly and Leaflet to display each listing filtered by prices/cities/and other possibilities.
+	a.
+Using JS, we will create various maps using Plotly, D3, Bootstrap, and Leaflet to display each listing filtered by prices/cities/and other possibilities.
-A Bar chart will also be created to display average, low and high prices in each city.
+	b.
+We will create multiple charts and graphs to visulaize average, low and high prices in each city.

+# Datasets used:

-# Work breakdown structure
+# Members of the Group & Work breakdown structure
-1. Flask app – Peggy; Create app.py in vs code
+1. Peggy Tadi (@peggz19); Flask app –  Create app.py in vs code

-2. API scraper – Jaylene
+2. Jaylene Hughes (@jhyooz); API scraper & convert data from sqllit to mongodb
-Change to mongodb from sqllit

-3. Html – Maisie
-Create the html
+3. Maisie DeGraaf (@MaisieDeGraaf); Html & CSS code - Create the html header, Body, Div.
- header
-	Body
-	Div
-	etc

-4. Visualization –
-	Leaflet maps - Pooja
-	Label per house for each city -
+4. Pooja Niranjan (@Pooja14n); Visualization – Leaflet maps & Label per house for each city

-5. Dropdown menu for each city, neighborhood, home type (condo, townhome/ semi-detached, detached), price*(filter) - Robert
+5. Robert Skrepnek (@RSkrep); Dropdown menu for each city, neighborhood, home type (condo, townhome, semi-detached, detached), price*(filter)

-15 graphs/maps
-Avg price in each city 5 maps d3/plotly prefer d3 Bubble chart of population heatmap
+# Technologies used
+1. MongoDB
+2. Python
+3. Flask
+4. Matplotlib
+5. Javascript - Leaflet, D3, Bootstrap

+# References
+Referred to various class activity exercises, got support from Assistant Instructor, and websites: